mdelacre/Routliers/README.md

 # Routliers

-Package containing robust ways of dealing with outliers the outliers_MAD funtion can be used in order to detect univariate outliers the outliers_bivar function can be used in order to detect bivariate outliers
+Package containing robust ways of dealing with outliers"\n" the outliers_MAD funtion can be used in order to detect univariate outliers"\n" the outliers_bivar function can be used in order to detect bivariate outliers